Contact / Imprint

 Real Buddy’s leading actor and screenwriter Steve Hudson is one of present cinema’s promising filmmakers, combining acting, writing and directing talent.

 Steve Hudson was born in London in 1969, and grew up in England and South America.
 After drama school in London, Steve Hudson starred in many film and TV productions making his acting-debut in George Sluizer’s THE COMMISSIONER.
-He wrote and directed several shorts, teaming up for the first time with REAL BUDDY director/D.P.
-Frank Mirbach for his short film I ALWAYS WANTED.
+He wrote and directed several shorts, teaming up for the first time with REAL BUDDY director Frank Mirbach for his short film I ALWAYS WANTED.

 Joe